 Fix 3 – Check Microsoft Teams settings

-In most cases, Microsoft Team will automatically recognize the exact microphone you’re using, but if it doesn’t, you’ll need to select the correct device manually.
+In most cases, Microsoft Team will automatically recognize the exact microphone you’re using, but if it doesn’t, you can select the correct device manually.

 - Run Microsoft Teams and join a meeting.